Chapter 1: Why domain names matter to businesses

 Questions?
 Comments?
 Polite remarks?

-Follow us for all of the latest news and tips for how to make the most of your .CA domain name.
+Follow us for all of the latest news and tips for how to make the most of your .CA domain name: get more website tips, read about .CA success stories and ask us any questions you might have about domain names!

 Chapter 5: About CIRA